tricknotes/ember-cli-assets/README.md

 * [Ember Resolver](https://github.com/ember-cli/ember-resolver)
 * [Ember load initializers](https://github.com/ember-cli/ember-load-initializers)

-Thanks for all efforts by Ember CLI comunitiy.
+Thanks for all efforts by Ember CLI community.

 This gem is aimed at the ES6 integration of [Ember Rails](https://github.com/emberjs/ember-rails).